-A Zebra is a single hoofed animal which belong to the horse family.
+A Zebra is a single hoofed animal which belongs to the horse family.

-Zebras are black in color with white stripes.
+Zebras are black in colour with white stripes.
 The stripes come in different patterns unique to each individual.

 Foals easily identify their mothers with these unique patterns.

 The Females have a Gestation period of 12 to 13 months

 They are Vegetarians with a Diet Herbivores eating a variety of grass and also feed on shrubs, herbs, leaves and bark.

 Zebras when not eating, they do sleep while standing.
 They only sleep when they are in large herds to be alerted of danger.